German yields hover near lows as COVID-19 deaths top half a million

 "It looked like sentiment was defying gravity for a long time - and if there's one thing we learnt in Europe, at some point measures have to be taken to stop the spread of the disease, and the question is whether they will damage growth."

-Other high-grade euro zone government bond yields were flat to half a basis point higher on the day FR10YT=RR, NL10YT=RR.
+Other high-grade euro zone government bond yields were also about a basis point higher on the day FR10YT=RR, NL10YT=RR after data showed that inflation in a number of German states rose in June compared to the month before. ,

-At the more risky end of the euro zone government bond spectrum, Greek and Cypriot 10-year yields were up 5-6 basis points GR10YT=RR, CY10YT=RR.

-Later on Monday, inflation data from the euro zone's biggest economy, Germany, will provide some indication of what shape the recovery will take and how long the can expect central bank support to continue.
+The overall figure for the whole country is due out at 14.00 CET.

-Investors' inflation expectations have already recovered from May lows, with the five year, five year forward rate -- a key market gauge of long term expectations -- standing at 1.08% on Monday.
+Long-term euro zone inflation expectations hit a four-month high of 1.1061%, according to the five year, five year forward rate - a key market gauge of long term expectations.
 EUIL5YF5Y=R

 This compares to 0.84% in mid-May and an all-time low of 0.7198% in March.